Responding to COVID-19: insight, support and guidance

-In our report released last year, Tackling Fraud in the Public Sector, it was revealed that 49% of local government professionals felt they lacked fraud awareness training, and this was cited as a key reason that local authorities are vulnerable to external fraud.
+In our report released last year, Tackling Fraud in the Public Sector, it was revealed that 49% of local government professionals felt they lacked fraud awareness training.
+This was cited as a key reason that local authorities are vulnerable to external fraud.

 CIPFA's focus has always been on prevention, and a crucial way to prevent fraud before it occurs is by investing in the relevant training for public finance professionals.
 Our new Counter Fraud Investigator Apprenticeship introduces a levy-funded way for local authorities and any other relevant organisations to access the necessary training for its fraud investigators.

 Classroom sessions are delivered online, fully supported by a set of digital learning resources and professional coaching by mentors with industry experience.
 Apprentices study key themes that are relevant for the pandemic and beyond: the UK fraud landscape and judicial system, cybercrime, digital evidence, forensics, case file preparation, and more.
-Upon completion, apprentices working in the public sector will be eligible for entry into the Government Counter Fraud Profession.
-The apprenticeship is aimed at all organisations that have a counter fraud function.
+Upon completion, apprentices working in the public sector will be eligible for entry into the government counter fraud profession.
+The apprenticeship is aimed at all organisations with a counter fraud function.

-The apprenticeship also seeks to develop valuable workplace skills and behaviours, including the adoption of an investigative mindset, ethics, integrity and impartiality – skills that are crucial for future leaders in the public sector.
+The apprenticeship also seeks to develop valuable workplace skills and behaviours – including the adoption of an investigative mindset, ethics, integrity and impartiality – which are crucial for future leaders in the public sector.

 CIPFA's Counter Fraud Investigator Apprenticeship programme is the best choice for those seeking to make a significant impact on the post-pandemic world by helping to negate the presence of fraud in the public sector.
 Learning new skills that are relevant for the future will continue to be of profound importance to the sector as the recovery process moves forward.

-An updated version of the CIPFA Fraud and Corruption Tracker will be released later this month.
-To find out more about the Counter Fraud Investigator Apprenticeship, contact: email@example.com
+An updated version of the CIPFA Fraud and Corruption Tracker is now available.
+To find out more about the Counter Fraud Investigator Apprenticeship, contact: firstname.lastname@example.org